What is Pad Printing?

 The History of Pad Printing

-One of the main reasons pad printing has found itself in today’s printing industry is due to the discovery of silicone as the perfect medium in the printing press.
+One of the main reasons tampo pad printing has found itself in today’s printing industry is due to the discovery of silicone as the perfect medium in the printing press.

 The Advantages of Pad Printing

-From printing on plastic three-dimensional parts to embossed or etched surfaces or even golf balls, pad printing can be used for a wide variety of applications.
+From printing on three-dimensional plastic parts to embossed or etched surfaces or even golf balls, pad printing can be used for a wide variety of applications.